jidongbsu/cs452-device-driver/README.md

 - [10 pts] Documentation:
   - README.md file (replace this current README.md with a new one using the template on the course page)

+## Related Exercises

+A major part of your read() function is removing duplicate letters from a string, and return the smallest in lexicographical order result.
+This part is from the leetcode problem 316 - [Remove Duplicate Letters]{https://leetcode.com/problems/remove-duplicate-letters/}.
+You are highly recommended to solve this problem on leetcode first, and then port the code into the read function of your kernel driver.